-- 1 Display space will be 4 feet long and table width and must be reserved through the Extension Office by July 1. - 2 Attach 4-H entry Card to exhibit. - 3 The Labette County Conservation District will award money in addition to the premium money, to each 4-H Club exhibiting a soil and/or water conservation display. - 4 Premiums will be paid as follows: GC -\$25, RGC -\$20, C or RC -\$15, Purple or Blue \$10, Red or White \$5. - 5 Displays will be judged on:

-I. Educational Value

-- a.
-Presents suggestions, striking facts or clinching arguments, simple in form, quickly grasped, and ease of accomplishment - b.
-Shows extent which 4-H work involved meets a fundamental need - c.
-Promotes decision and action-given yields, savings, increased returns or other benefits which adoption of practices represents

-II.
-Interest and Originality
+- 1 Attach 4-H entry card to exhibit. - 2 The Labette County Conservation District will award money in addition to the premium money, to each 4-H Club exhibiting a soil and/or water conservation display. - Premiums will be paid as follows: GC -\$25, RGC -\$20, C or RC -\$15, Purple or Blue \$10, Red or White \$5. - 4 Displays will be judged on: - I. Educational Value 40% a.
+Presents suggestions, striking facts or clinching arguments, simple in form, quickly grasped, and ease of accomplishment. b.
+Shows extent which 4-H work involved meets a fundamental need. c.
+Promotes decision and action-given yields, savings, increased returns or other benefits which adoption of practices represents. - II.
+Interest and Originality 20% a.

-- a.
 Presents original, unusual or striking method of exhibition.
-Uses life, motion, action, color or light to emphasize the main idea presented. - b.
-Holds interest of people until they have read or observed essentials of the materials presented. - c.
-Uses familiar illustrative material - d.
-Uses method demonstration or simple contrast - e.
+Uses life, motion, action, color or light to emphasize the main idea presented. b.
+Holds interest of people until they have read or observed essentials of the materials presented.

+c.
+Uses familiar illustrative material.

+d.
+Uses method demonstration or simple contrast.

+e.
 Defines clearly one central idea

-III.
-Appearance

-- a.
-General appearance, artistic, neat and attractive - b.
-Title sign showing subject of exhibit

-IV.
-Quality of Display Material

-- a.
-Maps, labels and charts designed to feature effectively the work or practice presented.
-Consider size of letters and cards in relation to importance of idea - b.
-Quality of products grown or articles made
+- III.
+Appearance 20%a.
+General appearance, artistic, neat and attractive.b.
+Title sign showing subject of exhibit. - IV.
+Quality of Display Material 20% a.
+Maps, labels and charts designed to feature effectively the work or practice presented. - Consider size of letters and cards in relation to importance of idea.

+b.
+Quality of products grown or articles made.
-Phase I Club Display

-423 Club Displays
+Phase I Club Display 423 Club Displays